AlifCor/media-focus/process_book/ProcessBook.md

 Our solution for that will simply be to vary the radius of the circles depending on the zoom level

 ### The loading problem
-One problem is that, even after preprocessing our data and removing a lot of stuff (there were some news for which it was difficult to find the source countries), we had a lot of news remaining (approximately 160000 for one single day).
+One problem is that, even after preprocessing our data and removing a lot of stuff, we had a lot of news remaining (approximately 160000 for one single day).
 This is fine for one day (approximately 2-3 seconds to load) but it starts becoming annoying if we want to show data for more than that.
 For example, we thought about showing the data for one month or one week or even one year.
 But this is simply impossible.
 We already tried to aggregate the data but even after that there are too many events.
 We also thought about randomly removing data but this doesn't make a lot of sense.
 So, for now, we will show the data for one day.
 If we have time we will add a timeline for the user to be able to select the day they want.

+### The missing source locations
+Around 25% of the event have an unknown source location.
+However, when we looked at which website those news came from, we saw almost all of them came from websites that are not affiliated with any country.
+For this reason, we decided to create a new category named "International" that contains every news mentionned above.

 ### Implementation problems